-Heading down from the mountain views, the town of Sete Cidades is definitely well worth a stop (and perhaps a quick lunch break – I ate at a small cantina near the church).
+Heading down from the mountain views, the town of Sete Cidades is definitely well worth a stop (and perhaps a quick lunch break – we ate at Restaurante Lagoa Azul)

 If you prefer someone else to drive, this 4WD Sete Cidades trip is an adrenaline-pumping experience!

 Visiting Ponta da Ferraria was truly my favorite thing I did in the Azores and absolutely a can’t-miss, in my opinion.
 Here is where geothermically heated waters from the ground mix with the cold, brisk waters of the Atlantic, combining to lukewarm perfection in a natural pool formed by rocks.

 While in many other places in the world, they’d alter the hell out of the landscape, the approach in the Azores is thankfully rather minimalist – I mean, why mess with perfection?

 All they’ve added is a ladder and some ropes for safety.
 The rest is all as the earth intended it to be (there are some bathrooms and changing rooms nearby, though).

 Sitting in the waters, feeling the geothermal hot springs sweep past me on one ebb of the tide and the cold Atlantic waters rush past me on another, was truly my favorite experience of my entire Azores trip.

 I must have sat there for at least an hour murmuring “this is magical” over and over again.
 Something about the combination of the hot and cold waters and the peaceful yet powerful feeling of the ocean water repeatedly flowing in and out was truly spectacular.

 Note that it is rather popular and there is a limited time period in the day where you can experience Ponta da Ferraria at its best.